 The only potential issue with camping at Signal Mountain is that it’s so beautiful that in peak season it can be hard to get a spot.
-There are NO reservations here, so you need to just show up and stake out a spot.
+As of the date of this post, there are NO reservations accepted here, so you need to just show up and stake out a spot.
 But during high season, the campground can fill by 8 – 11 am!

 Because of this, we were at an advantage since we stayed at Gros Ventre first.
 So I got up early and drive to Signal Mountain in my car around 7:30 am (Josh stayed back at the RV).
 That way I was able to drive around and see if anyone was leaving or had just left before departing our Gros Ventre spot (since it was a holiday, we didn’t want to give up our spot unless we found another one!).